 Discussions around handwriting vs typing notes tend to follow a familiar pattern.
-Handwriting is often presented as the superior method, supported by studies and explanations about the connection between the hand and the brain.
-In comparison, typing is framed as less effective—something that encourages shallow engagement with material.
+Handwriting is often presented as the better method, supported by studies and explanations about the connection between the hand and the brain.
+In comparison, typing is framed as less effective and something that encourages shallow engagement with material.

 While these arguments aren’t necessarily wrong, they often feel incomplete.
-They focus on the physical act of writing rather than the process behind it.
+They focus on the physical act of writing and note-taking rather than the process behind it.

-A more useful way to approach the question is not to ask which method is inherently better, but to examine what each method encourages the learner to do.
+A more useful way to approach the question isn’t to ask which method is inherently better, but to analyse what each method encourages the learner to do.

 In practice, the difference is less about the method itself, and more about the behaviour it encourages.